faush01/EmbyToolbox/ItemUpdater/README.md

 ## Item Updater

-Emby plugin to facilitate updates to a single emby library item.
+Emby plugin to facilitate updates to a single Emby library item.
+The plugin creates a new API endpoint (Admin Only) that can be used to update items details.
-Currently only supports ComunityRating
+Currently, only supports CommunityRating

-## API Example:
+### API Example:

 Python: